sinchana-g7/AegisPass/README.md

 ---

-Challenge 3 — Secure local credential storage
+Challenge 3 — Designing local credential storage

-The Vault required actual cryptographic protection rather than simple encoding.
+The Vault was designed to provide a convenient way to save and manage generated passwords locally while keeping the experience account-free.

-The implementation uses password-derived key material and authenticated encryption through browser cryptographic APIs.
+This required balancing persistence, usability, local storage, and the security expectations of a password-management interface.

 ---